 I was diagnosed with nephropathic cystinosis when I was 15 months old and have been managing my condition from a young age.
-I think the most difficult thing to understand about this condition is the extent of the damage that a build up of cystine can cause throughout the body.
+I think the most difficult thing to understand about this condition is the extent of damage that a buildup of cystine can cause throughout the body.

 Nephropathic cystinosis can be difficult to explain, so let’s take a closer look inside the body.

 Cystinosis is a rare, genetic condition that causes an amino acid called cystine to build up and form crystals throughout the body.

 Amino acids, like cystine, are the building blocks that make up protein.